quanglewangle/ghul_app_templagte2/README.md

 - from the command line with Mono: `mono hello-world.exe`
 - from the command line with .NET Core: `dotnet hello-world.exe` (provided you have .NET Core installed - note, it's not pre-installed in the development container)
 - via the pre-configured VSCode test task: `Ctrl` + `Shift` + `P`, choose `Run Task`, choose the run task from the list

+## Using the template for your own application
+As well as renaming the source file you will need to change references to it in tasks.json, build/build.sh .
+Exit and restart VSCode.

 ## Nice to have
 ghūl source code looks best in the [Fira Code](https://github.com/tonsky/FiraCode) font.
 Fira Code combined with the `ss07` ligatures setting in `settings.json` gives the preferred rendering of ghūl operators: